 Elan: For my client, the case was settled very favorably.
 We made a settlement demand, and because of how we handled the case – there was no negotiation.
 We got everything that we asked for in the case.

 Did it lead to any improvements in safety measures?

 Elan: The project was completed, and I’m sure it’s still standing today, so they figured it out.

 Are buildings only guaranteed for a certain amount of time, or do they have any expiration?

 Elan: All I know is that the Leaning Tower of Pisa is still up, although it’s leaning.
-Listen, structures can last a long time if you take care of the property, maintain it, and the materials themselves.
-I’m sure they have a life expectancy but take the horrible tragedy down in Florida, where the building collapsed.
+Structures can last a long time if you take care of the property, maintain it, and the materials themselves.
+I’m sure they have a life expectancy, but take the horrible tragedy down in Florida, where the building collapsed.
 Why did that happen?
 It wasn’t a freak of nature; the building wasn’t properly cared for.
 Just look at the Roman Colosseum, which is still standing – these structures can last long if you take care of and maintain them.
 All right, that’s up to the city or the owner.